 But to say the office market will be wiped out by COVID-19 is likely a severe overstatement.
 Those investors listening to these sorts of views are a lot more likely to see themselves miss out on exceptional office property investment opportunities.

 Mining, infrastructure and population

-Infrastructure spending and population growth in QLD continue to put the state in astute commercial property investors’ sights.
+Infrastructure spending and population growth in Brisbane continue to put the state in astute commercial property investors’ sights.

 As at September 2020, employment in Queensland’s mining industry has surpassed figures at the height of the boom in 2012, according to CQ University regional development expert John Rolfe.
 It now employs more than 60,000 people, with 20,000 of them based in Central Queensland.